Macbucheron1/Devops-Template/README.md

 ![iac_launch1](./images/iac/IAC_launch1.png)
 ![iac_launch2](./images/iac/IAC_launch2.png)

 Great !
-The virtual machine is running and all the test have pasted.
+The virtual machine is running and all the tests have pasted.
 Now let's check that the User API is running:

 ![curlResult](./images/iac/curlResult_IAC.png)